tommiahonen/ais-simulator/README.md

 This application currently works only in Linux (and Mac?).

-On Windows you will have to change the path of the temporary download directory from `/temp/uvms` to a path that works in Windows e.g. `C:\temp\uvms`.
+In Microsoft Windows you will have to change the path of the temporary download directory from `/temp/uvms` to a path that works in Windows e.g. `C:\temp\uvms`.
 That change will have to be made in the following three files:

 * /pom.xml